Cleaning the Hitachi Carb

 Reassemble the start plunger actuating shaft and arms.

 An easy way to set the float heights.
 The bowls are installed with one screw each so they can be easily removed and adjusted.
 The bank is gently clamped in the Workmate and leveled, leaving the bowls accessible.
 This way, the level can be adjusted without having to repeatedly install and remove the carbs from the bike.
-See the XJ CD for a complete description of the procedure.
+See Bench Checking Fuel Levels for a complete description of the procedure.